• Skip to primary navigation

 Other bills she introduced were AB 25, a bill for the registration and licensing of graduate nurses.
 This bill was passed, vetoed and sustained.
 It was vetoed because it did not specify standards, but in an article in the Carson City Appeal on February 6, 1920, Governor Boyle stated that this bill was vetoed at the request of the nurses who did not like it.

-She also introduced bills regarding guardianships of minors, a wife’s consent to disposal of property and adults’ rights to enter contracts regardless of gender.
+She also introduced bills regarding guardianships of minors; a wife’s consent to disposal of community property and adults’ rights to enter contracts regardless of gender.

 One of the bills brought before the 1919 Legislature would grant the right of marriage between Caucasians and Indians.
-Mrs. Hurst, according to the Reno Evening Gazette, was the chief opponent of the measure.
-She was quoted as saying “I do not believe in the intermingling of races.”
+Mrs. Hurst, according to the Reno Evening Gazette was the chief opponent of the measure.
+She is quoted as saying, “I do not believe in the intermingling of races.”
 The measure passed and became a law.

 Two different articles stated that Mrs. Hurst was excluded from some “all men” functions.
 The first one appeared in the Nevada State Journal on January 26, 1919.
-Apparently Governor Boyle was to entertain the members of both houses at the mansion for dinner.
-The article stated that the ladies would not be present at this gathering.
-I am assuming that Mrs. Hurst was excluded.
-The other was near the end of the session when the Journal of the Assembly included this brief put pointed statement: “Mr. Speaker read a communication from the War Department extending an invitation to the male members of the Assembly and Senate to attend a moving picture and lecture at the Grand Theater.”
+Apparently, Governor Boyle was to entertain the members of both houses at the mansion for dinner.
+The article stated that the ladies will not be present at this gathering.
+The other was near the end of the session when the Journal of the Assembly included this brief but pointed statement: “Mr. Speaker read a communication from the War Department extending an invitation to the male members of the Assembly and Senate to attend a moving picture and lecture at the Grand Theater.”
 Mrs. Hurst’s response to this omission was not known.

-Not much was written after the session about Mrs. Hurst until the Special Session which was called in February of 1920 to ratify the Federal Suffrage Amendment.
+Not much was written after the session about Hurst, until the Special Session which was called in February of 1920 to ratify the Federal Suffrage Amendment.

 After the voting had passed the house, Mrs. Hurst resumed her place on the floor and addressed the speaker, stating that a number of suffrage leaders were present and asked that they be permitted to speak on the subject.
-Brief remarks were made by Mrs. F.G.
-Patrick, Mrs. J.E.
-Church, Mrs. R.D.
-Eichelberger, Mrs. Sam Belford, Mrs. W.H.
-Hood and Mrs. D.L.
-Gassoway, all of Reno.
+Brief remarks were made by Mrs. Fannie Patrick, Mrs. Florence Church, Mrs. Bessie Eichelberger, Mrs. Helen Belford, Mrs. Eunice Hood and Mrs. Maud Gassoway, all of Reno.
 Sadie was front and center at the time Governor Boyle signed the resolution.
 What a joyous day that must have been.

 A ratification ceremony was held in August 1920.
 Mrs. Hurst was on the committee in charge of planning this event and spoke on the “Women’s Part in the Ratification.”

 Sadie’s bid for reelection was not successful.
-The 1920 Census showed that Sadie Hurst was living with her son Dale at 135 Mill St. in Reno.
-It also showed that Glenn Hurst and wife, Helen, had two children and that they lived at 238 Belmont Rd. in Reno.
+The 1920 Census showed that Sadie Hurst lived with her son Dale at 135 Mill St. in Reno.
+It also showed that her son, Glenn Hurst, and wife, Helen, had two children, Harriett and Robert, and that they lived at 238 Belmont Rd. in Reno.
 Glenn Hurst was an unsuccessful candidate for mayor of Reno in 1919.
 In the same year, he was made managing director of the Reno Rodeo.

 The Hurst family left Nevada about 1922 and moved to California where Glenn and Dale founded a silk manufacturing plant in 1923 in Escondido.
 Glenn died suddenly in 1940 at age 56.

-Sadie passed away in Pasadena, Calif. on January 17, 1952, at the age of 94 from a hemorrhage caused by cancer of the uterus and is buried in Escondido’s Oak Hill Memorial Park.
+She passed away in Pasadena, Calif., on January 17, 1952, at the age of 94 from a hemorrhage caused by cancer of the uterus.
+She was buried with Eastern Star services at the graveside in Oak Hill Memorial Park Escondido, California, near her sons Glenn and Dale, who had preceded her in death.

 Published Works: